thiago-buarqque/thiago-buarqque/README.md

 #### Hi there 👋 :canada: 🇧🇷

-Artificial Intelligence enthusiast and back-end software developer at Liferay.
+Back-end software developer at Liferay and Artificial Intelligence enthusiast.

 **🔬 My skills**